isralduke/thatbook/13-chronicles-1.md

 ### Uzzah Meets Disaster

-<a name="13:1">13:1</a> David consulted with his military officers, including those who led groups of a thousand and those who led groups of a hundred. <a name="13:2">13:2</a> David said to the whole Israelite assembly, “If you so desire and the Lord our God approves, let’s spread the word to our brothers who remain in all the regions of Israel, and to the priests and Levites in their cities, so they may join us. <a name="13:3">13:3</a> Let’s move the ark of our God back here, for we did not seek his will throughout Saul’s reign.” <a name="13:4">13:4</a> The whole assembly agreed to do this, for the proposal seemed right to all the people. <a name="13:5">13:5</a> So David assembled all Israel from the Shihor River in Egypt to Lebo Hamath, to bring the ark of God from Kiriath Jearim. <a name="13:6">13:6</a> David and all Israel went up to Baalah (that is, Kiriath Jearim) in Judah to bring up from there the ark of God the Lord, who sits enthroned between the cherubim—the ark that is called by his name.
+<a name="13:1">13:1</a> David consulted with his military officers, including those who led groups of a thousand and those who led groups of a hundred. <a name="13:2">13:2</a> David said to the whole Israelite assembly, “If you so desire and the Lord our God approves, let’s spread the word to our brothers who remain in all the regions of Israel, and to the priests and Levites in their cities, so they may join us. <a name="13:3">13:3</a> Let’s move the ark of our God back here, for we did not seek his will throughout Saul’s reign.” <a name="13:4">13:4</a> The whole assembly agreed to do this, for the proposal seemed right to all the people. <a name="13:5">13:5</a> So David assembled all Israel from the Shihor River in Egypt to Lebo Hamath, to bring the ark of God from Kiriath Jearim. <a name="13:6">13:6</a> David and all Israel went up to Baalah (that is, Kiriath Jearim) in Judah to bring up from there the ark of God the Lord, who sits enthroned between the cherubim — the ark that is called by his name.

 <a name="13:7">13:7</a> They transported the ark on a new cart from the house of Abinadab; Uzzah and Ahio were guiding the cart, <a name="13:8">13:8</a> while David and all Israel were energetically celebrating before God, singing and playing various stringed instruments, tambourines, cymbals, and trumpets. <a name="13:9">13:9</a> When they arrived at the threshing floor of Kidon, Uzzah reached out his hand to grab hold of the ark, because the oxen stumbled. <a name="13:10">13:10</a> The Lord was so furious with Uzzah, he killed him, because he reached out his hand and touched the ark.
 He died right there before God.